lauralwd/azolla_phd_thesis/source/17_chapter_7_phylogeny-workflow.md

 This vast dataset of plant coding sequences, or any set of sequences, must still be searched for homologous sequences.
 One would typically use blast for these homologs in either the 1kP data, or in NCBI blast, or both.
-However, the work done by the 1kP authors already includes big orthogroups made with Orthofinder `@orthofinder`.
+However, the work done by the 1kP authors already includes big orthogroups made with Orthofinder [@Emms2019].
 These orthogroups contain whole gene families and perhaps counter-intuitively includes paralogous groups within that gene family.
 We may use these orthogroups as starting points for our own phylogentic inferences.
 These orthogroups are more reliable than blast searches and hence provide an improved starting point.